 ABSTRACT

-There is a long history of using birds as indicators of pervasive environmental threats that may result in major changes in ecosystem conditions.
-We utilize an 11-yr constant effort mist netting data set from the Ecuadorian Andes to assess the population trends of resident bird species in three high elevation habitats.
+There is a long history of using birds as indicators of environmental threats that may result in major changes in ecosystem conditions.
+We use an 11-yr constant effort mist netting data set from the Ecuadorian Andes to assess the population trends of resident bird species in three high elevation habitats.
 These habitats included native, mature secondary, subtropical moist broadleaf forest; mixed native and non-native forest; and native montane shrubland.
 Results indicate that bird populations across these three habitats have been declining an average 2.8%/yr, and this decline is significant.
-Capture rates declined for 79% of the 38 species that met our inclusion criteria.
-When species were grouped by diet, body size, primary habitat occupied, or habitat breadth, no particular group of species showed significant differences in rates of decline.
+Capture rates declined for 79% of the 38 species that met our inclusion criteria [declined in at last 1 habitat?
+Each habitat?].
+When species were grouped by diet, body size, primary habitat occupied, or habitat breadth, no particular group of species showed significant differences in rates of decline [and no group show significant INCREASE!].
 We believe that to operate at such a scale habitat change must be occurring through the abiotic environment, reducing habitat quality for component biota.
 We focus discussion on climate change and other possible mechanisms behind these declines in species’ abundances, but also note that there may be synergistic effects linking climate change with other anthropogenic impacts on these bird populations.

 KEY WORDS: